Alaska Department of Fish and Game

 Other Saltwater Fishing

-• Anglers are reporting small harvests of rockfish and lingcod.
-The Department would like to remind anglers that the survival of released rockfish caught in greater than 60 feet of water is substantially improved by releasing these fish at the depth of capture.
+• The Department would like to remind anglers that the survival of released rockfish caught in greater than 60 feet of water is substantially improved by releasing these fish at the depth of capture.
 More information can be found at: http://www.adfg.alaska.gov/index.cfm?adfg=fishingsportfishinginfo.rockfishconservation .

-• The Kenai Peninsula stocked lakes fishing conditions are good.
-Most of these lakes are stocked with rainbow trout which, this time of year, are taken on dry or wet flies, small spoons, spinners, or bait.
+• There are numerous Kenai Peninsula stocked lakes providing good fishing opportunities throughout the fall and after ice up.
 A brochure listing the locations of the stocked lakes is available on the Sport Fish web site and at ADF&G offices.

 • All shrimp and crab fisheries in Kachemak Bay are currently closed.